Stephen ThompsonVSKevin HollandUFC Fight Night – Dec 03Saturday, Dec 03, 2022

 Betting on the winner outright is the most common bet toe of the UFC.
 It does not pay out as much compared to the other bets available, but it is the simplest way to get started.

-The other betting options are parlays, method of victory, over/under, and even prop bets.
+The other betting options are parlays.
 Parlays are consecutive correct picks in one bet slip that turn out to be true.
 However, all of your picks must be correct in order for it to payout.

 The method of victory means you think a fighter will win specifically by TKO/KO, decision, or submission.
 You could also choose disqualification, but those do not happen too often.

 The over/under means you think a fight will last over or under the given amount of rounds.
 So if you see 1.5, this means you think the fight will make it to the second round for the over bet, while the under means the fight will end in the first round.

 As for prop bets, these are very similar to the method of victory and other types of bets already mentioned.
 Instead of picking the winner and how they do it, you could just choose if you think the fight will go the distance (scored by judges).

 The other prop bets are somewhat like a future bet, as what you think will happen later.
 This could be who you think will be the champion in a given division at the end of the year.

 Betting on the UFC can be frustrating at times, especially when you think a fight will go one way and your betting choice was clipped with a lucky punch to the face that ended it.
 It has a volatile nature, so expect some tough losses.

 The goal would be to bet on a handful of fights and not just one.
 You have the luxury of cherry picking some of the more obvious battles and earn a little on the easy wins.